Welcome to VMFA’s

-The VMFA Shop searches the world to provide a diverse selection of unique jewelry, home accessories, toys, stationery, and books, focusing on merchandise related to the museum’s collections and exhibitions as well as educational items and work from Virginia artists.
+The VMFA Shop searches the world to provide a diverse selection of unique jewelry, home accessories, toys, stationery, and books, focusing on merchandise related to the museum’s collections and exhibitions as well as educational items and works by Virginia artists.

-Watch artist videos and engage with more art from around the world!
+Explore resources, watch artist videos, and engage with more art from around the world!

-Interested in exploring and accessing free e-books through your local library?
+Interested in exploring and assessing free e-books through your local library?
 Check out apps such as Hoopla and The Libby App (OverDrive) that will connect you with e-books for a virtual reading experience.
-Please note, you need a library card to access e-books and other resources on these apps.
+Please note: you need a library card to access e-books and other resources on these apps.

 Save the Date!